top of page

 However, the interim injunction was not upheld, and the Population and Immigration Authority adhered to its refusal and did not change the address of Bedouin citizens and residents.
 The same is true in the case of the petitioners, whose requests to change their address were refused and their appeal rejected.

-On January 29, 2024, ahead of the hearing on the petition, the state filed another request to postpone the hearing, arguing that it should be allowed more time to change the regulations.
+On January 29, 2024, ahead of the hearing on the petition, the State filed another request to postpone the hearing, arguing that it should be allowed more time to change the regulations.

 In our response dated February 1, 2024, we objected to the postponement of the hearing, described how the Authority blatantly violated the court's instructions in the interim injunction, and asked that the Authority clarify why it continues to refuse to change the registration of the petitioners' address.